 Telehealth consultation fees were introduced by the Department of Health in March 2020 in response to the COVID-19 Pandemic.
-The Government has extended its national COVID-19 emergency health response for a further six months.
-Temporary telehealth consultations (video and telephone) items are available up to 31 December 2021.
+As of 1st January 2022, the Federal Government has made further changes to telehealth consultation items.

 Telehealth Fees effective from 01/07/2021:

 - Standard Phone Consultation – $80 (Medicare rebate $39.10)

 - Mental health related phone or video consultation – $150 (Medicare rebate $74.60)

 For all telehealth consultations, if your bank details are registered with Medicare, we can take payment over the phone and electronically submit your Medicare refund into your nominated account.